-DELIVERY MODE(S): Organic Chemistry I, consists of CH2610 A2, S1 & L1 are delivered as Lecture, Tutorial and Laboratory Components.
+DELIVERY MODE(S): Organic Chemistry I, consisting of CH2610 A3, B3, S1, S2, S3, L1, L2 and L3, will be delivered in Lecture, Tutorial and Laboratory Components.

 OBJECTIVES (OPTIONAL): The objective of Organic Chemistry I is for students to become proficient in their understanding of the theory of Organic Chemistry as outlined in the Calendar Description and in this Course Outline.